mui/mui-x/docs/data/charts/overview/overview.md

 It relies on D3 for data manipulation and SVG for rendering.

 Like other MUI components, charts are built to be production-ready components with nice integration into your application for common use cases.
-And provide a high level of customization.
+They also provide a high level of customization.

 To achieve this goal, the `@mui-x/chars` relies on three levels of customization:
 _single components_ with nice default, extensive _configuration props_, and sub components for _composition_.